 The first five episodes of the Dukes of Hazzard TV show were shot in Georgia during November 1978.
 A total of six Dodge Chargers were used for filming.
 These first General Lees were built by Warner Brothers and are identified by extra markings on their VIN tag (LEE1, LEE2 and LEE3).
 Above is a video of the first jump performed using the famous General Lee, labeled "LEE1".
-In this post we'll be talking about the LEE1.
 Here's your First Look at The General Lee!

 LEE1 Before Dukes of Hazzard